 Chopawamsic Recreational Demonstration Area

-In May of 1935 the young men of the CCC and the older skilled workers of the WPA (Work Projects Administration) began work on the fourth largest RDA in the United States - what was then known as Chopawamsic Recreation Demonstration Area.
-The job of the CCC was to build five rustic cabin camps within the 11,000 acre area, thus providing urban social and welfare organizations of Virginia, Maryland and Washington, D.C a place to experience the simpler ways of camp life, while also building self-esteem and strong character values.
-The close proximity to National Park Service in Washington, D.C. and the other invested government agencies made Chopawamsic a closely watched, highly critical project.
+In May of 1935 the young men of the CCC and the older skilled workers of the WPA (Work Progress Administration) began work on the fourth largest RDA in the United States - what was then known as Chopawamsic Recreation Demonstration Area.
+The job of the CCC was to build five rustic cabin camps within the 14,000 acre area, thus providing urban social and welfare organizations of Virginia, Maryland and Washington, D.C a place to experience the simpler ways of camp life, while also building self-esteem and strong character values.
+The close proximity to National Park Service headquarters in Washington, D.C. and the other invested government agencies made Chopawamsic a closely watched, important project.
 The administration considered Chopawamsic RDA as a model project for their goal of “bringing the character-building benefits of group camping to underprivileged urban children.”

-“Of all of the CCC projects that contributed to the development of the National Capital Region, the recreational camps at Chopawamsic most closely followed the conventional understanding of CCC activities as building camping facilities in a rural setting” National Park Service Publication CCC Activities in the NCR HABS No. DC-858
+“Of all of the CCC projects that contributed to the development of the National Capital Region, the recreational camps at Chopawamsic most closely followed the conventional understanding of CCC activities as building camping facilities in a rural setting.”
+National Park Service Publication CCC Activities in the NCR HABS No. DC-858

 The Companies and Their Camps